itthinx/affiliates-import/readme.txt

 == Description ==

 This plugin allows to import affiliate accounts from a text file into [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) and [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).

+For detailed usage instructions, please refer to the [Documentation](http://docs.itthinx.com/document/affiliates-import/).

+The text file be in tab-separated values format.
+Example of an input file:

+  @user_login	user_email	first_name	last_name
+  affiliate1	affiliate1@example.com	Maria	One
+  affiliate2	affiliate2@example.com	Matthew	Two
+  affiliate3	affiliate3@example.com	Joanna	Three
+  affiliate4	affiliate4@example.com	Joseph	Four

+The first line with the `@` sign indicates the column order of the fields below.
+You can change the order of the fields and skip any except the `user_email`.

 Requirements: